projavascripter/currentcoin-create-frontend/README.md

 ### To run

-Clone this repo, the get the latest templates by running:
+Clone this repo, then run:

 `git submodule update --recursive --init`